huggingface/text-embeddings-inference/README.md

       --pooling <POOLING>
           Optionally control the pooling method for embedding models.

           If `pooling` is not set, the pooling configuration will be parsed from the model `1_Pooling/config.json` configuration.

           If `pooling` is set, it will override the model pooling configuration

           [env: POOLING=]

-          [possible values: cls, mean]
+          Possible values:
+          - cls:    Select the CLS token as embedding
+          - mean:   Apply Mean pooling to the model embeddings
+          - splade: Apply SPLADE (Sparse Lexical and Expansion) to the model embeddings.
+This option is only available if the loaded model is a `ForMaskedLM` Transformer model

       --max-concurrent-requests <MAX_CONCURRENT_REQUESTS>
           The maximum amount of concurrent requests for this particular deployment.